KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory: Computational experiments

-For all datasets the mean absolute error (MAE) of the predicted kinetic energy over 100 samples from the validation set falls below the threshold of chemical accuracy, 1 mHa per electron, see table \ref{tab:validation_energy}.
+For all data sets the mean absolute error (MAE) of the predicted kinetic energy over 100 samples from the test set falls below the threshold of chemical accuracy, 1 mHa per electron, see table \ref{tab:validation_energy}.
 We compare these results to three classical approximations of the kinetic energy functional, the first-order Thomas-Fermi (TF) functional, the second order von Weizäcker (vW) correction and the MGE2 functional which is a linear combination of the two former approximations and which performed best in the extensive comparison by \citeauthor{fujinami2020orbital}\cite{fujinami2020orbital}.
 The superiority of the ML functional in this metric is very obvious as it outperforms the classical approximations by more than two orders of magnitude throughout, however with one exception: The vW functional is exact for two electron systems, hence its MAE is zero for \ce{He}, \ce{H2} and \ce{H3+}.
 One could argue that the learning task for the ML model in these cases is also much easier for the ML functional, as the semilocal expression of the vW functional is already exact, but on one hand our model by construction cannot simply reproduce this term, and on the other hand we demonstrate a similar accuracy (per electron) on the bigger systems, where vW alone fails spectacularly.

 For \ce{HF} and \ce {Ne2} we additionally demonstrate that our model is accurate enough to model chemical bonds (or the absence thereof) by evaluating it on the KS ground states for varying inter-atomic distances, and plotting the resulting dissociation curves in figures \ref{fig:hf_dissociation} and \ref{fig:ne_dissociation}.
 Note that none of the geometries, nor any ground states (without a perturbed external potential) were part of the training sets.
+For \ce{H3+}, a comparison between predicted and target kinetic energies is shown in figure \ref{fig:scatter_ekin_h3+}.